 The DSL should be used as a first point of contact for concerns and queries regarding any safeguarding concern in our school.
-Any member of staff or visitor to the school who receives a disclosure of abuse or suspects that a child is at risk of harm must report it immediately to the DSL or, if not on site to another DSL in the Federation.
+Any member of staff or visitor to the school who receives a disclosure of abuse or suspects that a child is at risk of harm must report it immediately to the DSL or, if unavailable, to the deputy.
 In the absence of either of the above, the matter should be brought to the attention of the most senior member of staff.

 All concerns about a child should be reported without delay and recorded in writing using the agreed procedures (by completing a cause for concern form (See appendix L)).
 If in doubt about recording requirements, staff must discuss this with the DSL.